regenwatchdog/regenwatchdog.github.io/guide.md

 ## Parked Mayor's requirements

-    1. At least 50% affordable housing with no net loss of social rent.</li>
+1. At least 50% affordable housing with no net loss of social rent.
-    							      		      <li>        2.
-A full ballot of residents before proceeding with demolition.</li>
+2. A full ballot of residents before proceeding with demolition.
-									      									      		      <li>    3.
-A right to return to the estate for leaseholders and freeholders.</li>
+3. A right to return to the estate for leaseholders and freeholders.
-																				      											      <li>    4.
-A late stage viability review/affordable housing clawback</li>
+4. A late stage viability review/affordable housing clawback.
-																															      											      <li>    5.
-Demolition to be considered only as a last resort</li>
+5. Demolition to be considered only as a last resort.